w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/media-alternatives-style-guide.md

 :term[Content author(s)] assert that they follow a style guide that includes guidance on :term[media alternatives].

 :::example
+[Title, role, or organization] asserts that:

+* This content is in the current style guide for image media alternatives.

 * **Name:** ABC Inc. Style Guide for Captions
 * **Version:** 1.2
 * **Date:** October 2024